molefrog/fpjs-login-demo/README.md

 👉 **[Commit](https://github.com/molefrog/fpjs-login-demo/commit/6e658467a339c7c025e22d42c20ce61af6c512cb)**

-The only remaining part now is figuring out if we want to block current request when the number of attempts exceeds the threshold.
-In order to do that, we just have write a simple query: it will get the number of attempts coming from this visitor within a fixed time interval:
+The remaining part is figuring out if we want to block current requests when the number of attempts exceeds the threshold.
+To do that, we just have to write a simple query: it will get the number of attempts coming from this visitor within a fixed time interval:

 ```tsx
 export async function shouldThrottleLoginRequest(